 The applicable credit remaining in the existing BMPs did not fully satisfy the required nitrogen reductions.
 A new BMP was implemented to meet the remaining nitrogen reduction requirement.
 Brightpoint implemented street sweeping to supplement the existing BMPs to fully satisfy the required POC reductions identified in Section 3.4.
 The "mass loading approach," as described in DEQ's Guidance No. 15-2005 was used to determine the extent of street sweeping efforts to be implemented.
-Per the mass loading approach, the overall weight of material collected through street sweeping is multiplied by a dry weight factor and then a factor specific to each POC in order to quantify the pollutant reduction achieved.
+Per the mass loading approach, the overall weight of material collected through street sweeping is multiplied by a dry weight factor and then a factor specific to each POC to quantify the pollutant reduction achieved.
 Given the target nitrogen reduction and the dry weight and POC factors, it was determined that Brightpoint must collect a minimum of 183 pounds of material per year to achieve the remainder of the required nitrogen reductions.
-Required reductions and sweeping efforts are summarized in Table 13.
+Required reductions and sweeping efforts are summarized in Table 15.

-Table 13: Required Street Sweeping Material to be Collected for 5% POC Reduction
+Table 15: Required Street Sweeping Material to be Collected for 5% POC Reduction

-Table 201 Requir rable 25: Required 5: cet 5: recepting material to be concetted for 57: 50 Reduction

-Remaining Reductions Dry POC Required Street Sweeping

-Pollutant Required by L2 Scoping Run Weight Multiplication Material Weight
+Pollutant Remaining Reductions Required by L2 Scoping Run (lbs./yr.)
+Dry Weight Factor POC Multiplication Factor Required Street Sweeping Material Weight (lbs./yr.)

-(lbs/yr) Factor Factor (lbs/yr)

 Nitrogen 0.32 0.7 .0025 182.86

 Phosphorus 0.00 0.7 .001 -

 TSS 0.00 0.7 0.3 -